MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

   We recommend redesigning the flow to start with triggers:

-  - Use Common Data Service triggers to run flows based on events in it.
+  - Use Microsoft Dataverse triggers to run flows based on events in it.

   - To run flows based on events in an external service, leverage more than 260 out-of-the-box connectors.

   - For scenarios where a connector you need isn’t available out-of-the-box, easily create your own custom connector.
 More information: [Create a custom connector from scratch](/connectors/custom-connectors/define-blank)

-  - Finally, if there are scenarios where you cannot trigger your flow using Common Data Service connector, one of the out-of-the-box connectors, or by creating a custom connector, leverage the [When an HTTP request is received trigger](/azure/connectors/connectors-native-reqres) to invoke the flow.
+  - Finally, if there are scenarios where you cannot trigger your flow using Microsoft Dataverse (legacy), one of the out-of-the-box connectors, or by creating a custom connector, leverage the [When an HTTP request is received trigger](/azure/connectors/connectors-native-reqres) to invoke the flow.

 - **Workflows that run recursively**